GCSEChemistry

 View mark scheme hint

-Discuss atomic number and how it determines the element.
+Discuss atomic number and its role in determining the element's identity.

-What is meant by the term 'atomic number'?
+What is meant by an ion?
 [2 marks]

 2 marks